EGAdams/iOS-firebase-test/create_firebase_test.md

 - Avid user of GoF design patterns.

 # Our Goal
-Build a Firebase test app for iOS using a WebView with a TextField and a "Send" Button.
+- Build a Firebase test app for iOS using a WebView with a TextField and a "Send" Button.
+- Do not use CocoaPods or Carthage.
+- Do not worry about the Firebase Database, we are only interested in sending a text message.
+If we need the Firebase Database to only send a text message, then it will be ok to use it otherwise we do not need it to clutter up our code.

 Here is the GoogleService-Info.plist
 # GoogleService-Info.plist